-Following a thorough review of the executive compensation program, including an evaluation of feedback received through the Company's stockholder engagement program, the Committee decided to shift to setting a specific target bonus as a percentage of base salary, rather than a target bonus range as a percentage of base salary.
+Following a thorough review of the executive compensation program, including an evaluation of feedback received through the Company's stockholder engagement program, in fiscal year 2020 the Committee shifted to setting a specific target bonus as a percentage of base salary, rather than a target bonus range as a percentage of base salary.
 Furthermore, the Committee established a maximum bonus payout opportunity of 250% of each executive officer's target bonus.
-These changes were approved during and applied to the annual bonus program in fiscal year 2020.
+These features were maintained in fiscal year 2022.

 Named Executive Officers Annual Metric Selection and Bonus Determination.
-For fiscal year 2020, the metrics considered for determining annual bonuses for our Named Executive Officers included Viasat's annual financial performance and individual performance.
+For fiscal year 2022, the metrics considered for determining annual bonuses for our Named Executive Officers included Viasat's annual financial performance and individual performance.
 The annual performance metrics, both financial and individual, are intended to be challenging and rigorous, but achievable through a sustained level of high performance.

 - Financial performance objectives (50% of annual bonus determination): Financial metrics were set based on an internally-developed financial plan approved by our Board at the beginning of the fiscal year.
-The financial metrics selected for the annual bonus are intended to balance incentivizing strong short-term performance while also retaining alignment to the execution of our long-term strategy. - Individual performance objectives (50% of annual bonus determination): Individual leadership and strategic objectives are determined by the Committee, with the objectives for the executive officers (other than our Chief Executive Officer and President) based on input and recommendations from our Chief Executive Officer and President.
-Individual leadership and strategic objectives for our Chief Executive Officer and President are determined by the Committee based on the recommendation of the Nomination, Evaluation and Corporate Governance Committee.
+The financial metrics selected for the annual bonus are intended to balance incentivizing strong short-term performance while also retaining alignment to the execution of our long-term strategy. - Individual performance objectives (50% of annual bonus determination): Individual leadership and strategic objectives are determined by the Committee, with the objectives for the executive officers (other than our Chief Executive Officer) based on input and recommendations from our Chief Executive Officer.
+Individual leadership and strategic objectives for our Chief Executive Officer are determined by the Committee based on the recommendation of the Nomination, Evaluation and Corporate Governance Committee.
 Metrics are qualitative in nature; each individual executive officer's attainment of individual performance objectives, while made in the context of such pre-established objectives, is based upon an evaluation of individual performance by the Committee.

-The table below describes the company financial and individual performance objectives and weighting of each objective used for determining annual bonuses for all of our executive officers for fiscal year 2020:
+The table below describes the company financial and individual performance objectives and weighting of each objective used for determining annual bonuses for all our executive officers for fiscal year 2022:

-Fiscal Year 2020 Bonus Objectives
+Fiscal Year 2022 Bonus Objectives

-Performance Metric Approximate Weighting (%) FY 2020 Objective FY 2020 Actual Results Financial - Non-GAAP Diluted Net Income Per Share Attributable to Viasat, Inc. Common Stockholders (1) 10 \$0.86 \$1.14 Financial - Adjusted EBITDA (2) 12.5 \$449.5 million \$457.6 million Financial - New Contract Awards 7.5 \$2,199.3 million \$2,327.1 million Financial - Total Revenues 12.5 \$2,328.5 million \$2,309.2 million Financial - Net Operating Asset Turnover 7.5 8.76 7.25 Individual - Strategic Performance 25 Individual - Leadership Performance 25
+Performance Metric Approximate Weighting (%) FY 2022 Objective FY 2022 Actual Results Financial - Non-GAAP Diluted Net Income Per Share Attributable to Viasat, Inc. Common Stockholders (1) 10 \$0.90 \$1.18 Financial - Adjusted EBITDA (2) 12.5 \$589.8 million \$611.2 million Financial - New Contract Awards 7.5 \$2,607.6 million \$2,648.5 million Financial - Total Revenues 12.5 \$2,894.9 million \$2,787.6 million Financial - Net Operating Asset Turnover 7.5 12.75 10.19 Individual - Strategic Performance 25 Individual - Leadership Performance 25